ambitiousfew/rxd/README.md

 // when things have been initialized and are ready, this runs the heart of your service. func (s *SimpleService) Run(c *rxd.ServiceContext) rxd.ServiceResponse {

-	c.LogInfo("has entered the run state")
+	c.Log.Info("has entered the run state")

 	timer := time.NewTimer(5 * time.Second)
 	defer timer.Stop()